The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 Short answer: Yes, if your build can access it.

 Long answer: The Corrosive Shock Machine Gun represents excellent value for minimal time investment.
 Fifteen minutes of exploration and puzzle-solving nets you a weapon that remains relevant for 10+ hours of gameplay with proper ammunition management.
+And don’t forget the Befuddled Fisherman’s house—the Advanced Decryption Key, Explosive Light Revolver, and Emergency Deflectors mod inside make this one of the highest-yield optional activities on the entire island.

 Paradise Island holds many secrets beyond just this substation.
 Take your time, explore thoroughly, and you’ll be rewarded with gear, lore, and experiences that make your playthrough richer.
 The Corrosive Shock Machine Gun is just one piece of that puzzle—but it’s a particularly explosive piece worth acquiring.